actulio/visor-ai-challenge/README.md

 # visor-ai-challenge

-To run the frontend, as well the backend, go to their respective folders and do: `npm run dev`.
+To run the frontend, as well the backend, go to their respective folders and do: `npm install` then `npm run dev`.

 Make sure to have the required environment variables.
 You can see examples in the .env.example files.
 For the OpenAi api key and the mongo uri, check github's action variables tab.
-I added them there for simplicity, but I know that adding them as variables is not the best way to do it.
+I added them there for simplicity, but I know that adding them as variables is not the best way to do it. **Node version should be at least 16.**

 ### Some design choices